 The Mystery of Israel

-Contemplative prayer allows us to share in God’s feelings toward his people and, consequently, we receive his burning love for the first-born son, object of his constant predilection “on account of the patriarchs” (Rm 11:28).
+Contemplative prayer allows us to share in God’s sentiments toward his people.
+We receive his burning love for the first-born Son, object of his constant predilection “on account of the patriarchs.”
+(Rm 11:28)

-Intercession for the Jewish people, therefore, occupies an important and privileged space in our prayer life, so that God’s purpose for Israel may come to fruition.
+Intercession for the Jewish people, therefore, occupies an important and privileged place in our prayer life, so that God’s purpose for Israel may come to fruition.

 The Community, seized by an eschatological tension in the outpouring of the Holy Spirit, longs for a common Passover with Israel and for the glorious manifestation of the Lamb who will establish us in the final and everlasting Shabbat.

 Maranatha!
 Come Lord Jesus!